Showing posts with label Platformers - Console-like. Show all posts

 Don't give me the old excuse that the ST cannot scroll.
 It can scroll: Viking Child, Ghouls 'n Ghosts, Enchanted Land, Stario, Alien World, Zone Warrior, Onslaught and many, more!!
 Yes, it bugs me when I see people's daft comments claiming that the ST cannot scroll.
 Blame the programmer - not the computer! /rant

-It looks like I wasn't the only person to hate our poor conversion because Samuel (aka Zamuel_a of Pac-Mania fame) decided to convert it to the Atari STe.
+It looks like I wasn't the only person to hate our conversion because Samuel (aka Zamuel_a of Pac-Mania fame) decided to convert it to the Atari STe.
 He makes use of the hardware scrolling so the entire screen scrolls rather than flipping - and it's smooth, 50fps smooth.
-To say that this update is jaw-dropping is an understatement and it most certainly beats the pathetic commercial game.
-Now, just imagine if the industry would have supported the Atari STe properly...
+To say that this update is jaw-dropping is an understatement, and it certainly beats the pathetic commercial original.
+Where was Samuel back in the 80s lol.

-Anyhow, the game itself is the same but it now scrolls and that fact totally transforms the experience.
-Samuel has put the Atari STe to great use which proves the power of this wonderful computer.
+The game is the same, but it now scrolls.
+This transforms your experience, as he has put the Atari STe to great use, which proves the power of this wonderful computer.
 Finally, we can play Giana Sisters as it was meant to be enjoyed!
-Waste no more time and download this wonderful new version (improved by Peter Putnik)
+Waste no more time and download this wonderful version (improved by Peter Putnik)

-Watch the video and check out these screenshots before deciding whether or not you should download...
+Watch the above video and check out these screenshots...

 It looks basic but it also looks console-cool too.
 I like it, very NES... to me.